 Changes to the custom field types code

-For JIRA 3.3, there has been further upgrades to the custom fields code.
+For JIRA 3.2, there has been incremental upgrades to the custom fields code.
 If you have written your own Custom Field Types, you'll want to read this document.
-We recommend that you ensure that your custom field types compile against the latest 3.3 build and verify this under a testing environment before putting it into production.
+We recommend that you ensure that your custom field types still compile against the latest 3.2 build and verify this under a testing environment before putting it into production.
 It is vital that at the time of the data upgrade, all of your custom field types are functioning correctly, or else they may not be upgraded correctly.

 CustomFieldType Interface changes